VanessaNimmo/java-exercises/helloworld/README.md

 Responds to GET, POST, PUT and DELETE in the standard HTTP manner.

-## Running the App Locally Manually
+## Running and Testing the App Locally Manually

 The project uses gradle with a wrapper.
 To build the project, use: